rbbrdckybk/civitai-companion/README.md

 # Features

  * Batch extracts prompts and all associated metadata (dimensions, model, sampler, steps, scale, etc) from images downloaded from civitai.com.
+Also reads metadata from images created with [Dream Factory](https://github.com/rbbrdckybk/dream-factory).
  * Automatically batch downloads necessary resources (models, LoRAs, embeddings) required to generate downloaded images.
 You may select the type(s) of resources that you want downloaded, a maximum file size for downloads, and blacklist resources that you never want downloaded.
  * Outputs all extracted prompt information and associated metadata into user-specified format driven by simple template system (includes sample template for [Dream Factory](https://github.com/rbbrdckybk/dream-factory)).
  * LoRA references embedded in prompts that have user-specified paths are automatically modified to match your path structure (e.g.: ```<lora:some\user\specified\path\lora_name:1.0>``` becomes ```<lora:lora_name:1.0>```).